You are here

 Government Documents Policy

 The Pace University School of Law Library was designated a Federal Depository Library under 44 U.S.C. § 1916 in 1978.
-It serves the government information needs of the 18th U.S. Congressional District of New York.
-Yonkers Public Library, Mount Vernon Public Library, SUNY Purchase Library, and Sarah Lawrence College Library share this responsibility.
-The 18th Congressional District consists of most of the southern part of Westchester County and a portion of Rockland County (separated from the balance of the district by the Hudson River).
-Because Pace Law School is centrally located in Westchester County and in the County Seat of White Plains, the Law Library also serves the needs of Westchester County generally.
+It serves the government information needs of the 17th U.S. Congressional District of New York.
+SUNY Purchase Library shares this responsibility.
+The 17th Congressional District consists of part of Westchester County and most of Rockland County (separated by the Hudson River).
+Because Pace Law School is centrally located in Westchester County and in the County Seat of White Plains, the Law Library also serves the government information needs of Westchester County generally.

 Pace University School of Law’s Mission states that it is dedicated to educating students animated by a concern for the communities that they will serve, and dedicated to contributing to society in ways consistent with legal education and scholarship.
 The Federal Depository in the Library helps achieve this mission by serving the government information needs of the community.

-The Law School serves approximately 750 full-time and part-time students pursuing J.D. degrees, certificates in International Law and Environmental Law, LL.M. degrees in Comparative International Law, and LL.M. and S.J.D. degrees in Environmental Law.
-It also sponsors the Energy and Climate Center, the Women’s Justice Center, the Land Use Law Center, the Center for Continuing Legal Education, the National Environmental Moot Court Competition, John Jay Legal Services Clinics, the Center for Environmental Legal Studies, the Pace Institute of International Commercial Law, and a number of other of other law centers, clinics, and moot court competitions.
-Pace Law School’s London Program offers students an opportunity to spend one semester abroad studying law.
+The Law School serves nearly 750 full-time and part-time students pursuing J.D. degrees, certificates in International Law and Environmental Law, LL.M. degrees in Comparative International Law, and LL.M. and S.J.D. degrees in Environmental Law.
+It also sponsors the Energy and Climate Center, the Women’s Justice Center, the Land Use Law Center, the Center for Continuing Legal Education, the National Environmental Moot Court Competition, John Jay Legal Services Clinics, the Pace Community Law Practice, the Center for Environmental Legal Studies, the Pace Institute of International Commercial Law, and a number of other of other law centers, clinics, and moot court competitions.
 The Law Library hosts a website on the United Nations Convention on Contracts for the International Sale of Goods.
 Active student organizations and the curriculum provide the basis for developing the collection as it relates to the Law School.

 II.
 Community Analysis

-In the congressional reapportionment that followed the 2000 Census, the City of White Plains, home of Pace Law School, became part of the 18th Congressional District of New York.
-The 18th District contains the heart of suburban Westchester County.
-It reaches from Yonkers and Pelham Manor in the south through lower Westchester to White Plains and Armonk in the north, and includes Pleasantville and Briarcliff Manor, where the Westchester campuses of Pace University are located.
+In the congressional reapportionment that followed the 2010 Census, the City of White Plains, home of Pace Law School, became part of the 17th Congressional District of New York.
+The 17th District contains part of suburban Westchester County, reaching from Harrison and Port Chester in the east through mid-Westchester to the Hudson River and north to Peekskill and Mohegan Lake.
+It includes White Plains, Pleasantville and Briarcliff Manor, where the Westchester campuses of Pace University are located.
 The District is primarily suburban, and indeed was one of the nation’s first suburbs, forming part of New York City’s northward sprawl as workers sought safe and affordable housing outside the City.
 The District contains a number of state and local parks and greenways, but most of its rural area has been swallowed up as workers move farther from New York City in search of affordable housing.
 Continuing development has increasingly squeezed wild animal populations into populated areas: overpopulating deer, raccoons, opossums, and foxes invade suburban gardens and yards.
 Even a black bear was captured in White Plains in May 1997.
-The 18th District crosses the Hudson River above the Tappan Zee Bridge and extends north to Stony Point, and west to Route 87.
-The 18th District includes landmarks such as Jay Gould’s Gothic revival mansion Lyndhurst, Washington Irving’s charming Sunnyside, and John D. Rockefeller’s spectacular estate Kykuit, all now open to the public.
+The 17th District crosses the Hudson River below the Tappan Zee Bridge and extends through much of Rockland County, north to Bear Mountain, and west to Ringwood.
+The 17th District includes landmarks such as Jay Gould’s Gothic revival mansion Lyndhurst, Washington Irving’s charming Sunnyside, and John D. Rockefeller’s spectacular estate Kykuit, all now open to the public.
 Beautiful scenery along the Hudson River and Long Island Sound is among the many attractions of the District.
 Intensive development has been slower north of White Plains, for just to the north Westchester and Rockland Counties are crossed by the first of several mountain ridges – the closest the Appalachians come to the ocean.

 In the mid-20th century, Westchester County became home to some of America’s leading corporations (as well as corporate watchdogs: Consumer Reports magazine is based in Yonkers).
 Reader’s Digest built a colonial-style campus north of Pleasantville as early as the 1930s, and General Foods moved to the north side of White Plains in the 1950s.
 Soon after, IBM, Pepsico, and Texaco built headquarters near the Cross-Westchester Expressway (I-287).
 IBM has been a major employer in the area, and its long-time policy of lifetime employment was a mainstay here; IBM’s big layoffs between 1990 and 1993 came as an unnerving shock to many.
 The greatest anxiety in the area in recent years has been caused by corporate restructuring and downsizing at these companies and others in New York City – trends that have disproportionately affected the Fortune 500 and financial services managers who reside here.

-From its southern edge in Yonkers and Pelham, the 18th District links the densely packed New York City constituencies to the more spacious communities of upper Westchester County.
-Much of the 18th’s population is in White Plains and in the large sections of Yonkers and New Rochelle that belong to the District.
-Minority groups make up a higher proportion of the population in these areas than in the rest of the 18th District.
-The District includes affluent communities such as Scarsdale, Bronxville, Larchmont, Rye, Harrison, Armonk, and Chappaqua, where Bill and Hillary Rodham Clinton bought a house in 2000.
+Much of the 17th District’s population is in White Plains.
+The District includes affluent communities such as Scarsdale, Harrison, Armonk, and Chappaqua, where Bill and Hillary Rodham Clinton own a home.
 Those populations are made up mainly of white collar and middle- to upper-middle-class homeowners.
 During its boom years, IBM – with its corporate headquarters in Armonk and an international marketing office in White Plains – spurred rapid residential growth in the area, and its layoffs in the early 1990s hurt the region economically.

-Across the Hudson, the 18th District takes in a piece of Rockland County that includes the river towns north of Nyack up to Stony Point and extends west to the suburban communities between the Hudson and Route I-87.
+Across the Hudson, the 17th District takes in a large portion of Rockland County that includes the river towns north of Nyack up beyond Stony Point and extends west to the suburban communities located between the Hudson and just west of Route I-87.
 Although much of the population of this area traditionally worked in blue collar and farming jobs, an increasing number of middle-class white collar workers have moved here in recent years, enduring long commutes to find affordable housing.

-Twenty-five percent of the people living in the District are foreign born.
-Thirty-one percent of the population at least five years old speaks a language other than English at home, and 12.4% report that they do not speak English very well.
-More than half of the people speaking a foreign language at home (55%) speak Spanish.
-Eighty-eight percent of persons over twenty-five years of age are high school graduates.
-Of those, 48% have a bachelor’s degree or higher; and 24% have graduate or professional degrees.
-Among people twenty-five and over, 12% are dropouts.
+Thirty-one percent of the people living in the District are foreign born.
+Nearly 40% percent of the population at least five years old speaks a language other than English at home, and 42% of those who speak a language other than English at home report that they do not speak English very well.
+Over half of the people speaking a foreign language at home (55%) speak Spanish.
+In 2010, 26% of people 25 years and over had at least graduated from high school; 32% had a bachelor’s degree or higher, and 13.7% had graduate or professional degrees.
+Seventeen percent dropped out before graduating high school.

-The median household income for the 18th Congressional District in 2009 was $86,040.
-Eighty-two percent of households received earnings, 18% received retirement income other than Social Security, and 29% received Social Security income averaging $18,161.
-These income statements are not mutually exclusive, as some households received income from more than one source.
-In 2009, as many as 7.7% of residents in the 18th District lived in poverty, including more than 9.7% of related children under 18 and eight percent of people 65 years of age and over.
-Seventeen percent of families with a female householder and no husband present had incomes below the poverty level.
-Four percent of households received Food Stamp benefits.
+The median household income in New York’s 17th Congressional District in 2010 was $53,673.
+Sixty-four percent of the population was employed, and 15% percent of households received retirement income.
+Four percent of households received cash public assistance, while 17% received food stamps (SNAP).
+Over 14% of residents in the 17th District lived in poverty, including 25% of related children under 18 and over 12% of people 65 years of age and over.
+Nearly 28% of families with a female householder and no husband present had incomes below the poverty level.

-Families made up 69% of the households in the District in 2009 (this figure includes both married-couple families (31%) and other families (16%).
-Nonfamily households, including people living alone and households where no one was related to the householder, accounted for 31% of the households in the District.
+Families made up 66% of the households in New York in 2010 (this figure includes both married-couple families (41%) and other families (25%).
+Nonfamily households, including people living alone and households where no one was related to the householder, accounted for 34% of the households in the District.

-(Community analysis adapted from The Almanac of American Politics (2010); statistics taken from U.S. Census Bureau American community Survey 3-Year Estimates 2007-2009.)
+(Community analysis adapted from Michael Barone, The Almanac of American Politics (2012); statistics taken from U.S. Census Bureau American Community Survey 3-Year Estimates 2009-2011.)

 III.
 Selection Responsibility